|Previous||Table of Contents||Next|

-Please note that this book does not solely cover typical data intelligence concepts.
+Please note that this book does not solely cover typical data and AI concepts.

-Consider it as a personal coach to launch your career in data intelligence field which gives you enough exposure to the field so that you can yourself prepare a roadmap of your data intelligence journey.
+Consider it as a personal coach to launch your career in data and AI field which gives you enough exposure to the field so that you can yourself prepare a roadmap of your data and AI journey.

 |Previous||Table of Contents||Next|